Towards a complete classification of fermionic symmetry protected topological phases in 3D and a general group supercohomology theory: 3D Pachner moves and fermion parity changes

 \subsection{(2-3) moves}

-For 3D triangulation with branching structure, there are 10 different kinds of (2-3) Pachner moves.
-Eight of them have branching structure induced by global time ordering (see Figs.~\ref{fig:23A}-\ref{fig:2-3A}).
+For 3D triangulation with a branching structure, there are 10 different kinds of (2-3) Pachner move.
+Eight have branching structures induced by global ordering (see Figs.~\ref{fig:23A}-\ref{fig:2-3A}).

-Note that the (2-3) move in \fig{fig:23A} is the standard move in \fig{fig:23F}.
-Other (2-3) moves can be also derive from a sequence of the standard move and the (2-0) moves in \eq{fig:(2-0)3D}.
-Here is an example of deriving the (inverse of) (2-3) move in \fig{fig:23I} from the standard move and (2-0) moves:
+The (2-3) move in \fig{fig:23A} is the standard move.
+Other (2-3) moves can be also derive from a sequence of the standard $F$ move and the (2-0) moves.
+In fact, we can also use (1-4) moves since they have already been obtained from standard $F$ moves and (2-0) moves in the last subsection.
+Here is an example of deriving the (2-3) move of adding link 14 in \fig{fig:23C}:

-We first add a vertex $g_4$ and a tetrahedron labelled by $g_1,g_2,g_3,g_4$ on the lower right of the figures on both side of \fig{fig:23I}.
-From the figure on the right hand side, we first perform a (2-0) move to remove the two tetrahedra labelled by $g_1,g_2,g_3,g_4$ but have opposite orientations.
-There are now only two tetrahedra left as shown in the second figure above.
-Now we can use the standard (2-3) $F$ move to add a line connecting $g_1$ and $g_3$.
-The resulting figure (the third one) is the same as the last figure, after identifying the two vertices labelled by $g_4$.
-Therefore, the inverse of the (2-3) move in \fig{fig:23I} is represented by a sequence of standard (2-3) move and (2-0) move.
+The first step is adding a vertex labelled by $g_1$ at the center of the tetrahedron $0234$.
+This is the (1-4) move in \fig{fig:14B}, which is obtained from the standard $F$ move and (2-0) move in \fig{fig:other14} and has expression \eq{eq:other14}.
+The expression for the (2-3) FSLU transformation shown above is

 Different from the 2D case, when decorating Kitaev's Majorana chains to the dual lattice, the (2-3) moves may change the Majorana fermion parity.
 One can check the Kasteleyn orientation property for all loops in the transition graph of the left and right Majorana dimer states.
-A striking result is that, for all the 10 kinds (2-3) moves, the move changes the Majorana fermion parity if and only if both link $012$ and link $234$ in lattice $\cP$ are decorated by Kitaev's Majorana chains.
+A striking result is that, for all 10 kinds of (2-3) move, the move changes the Majorana fermion parity if and only if both link $012$ and link $234$ in lattice $\cP$ are decorated by Kitaev's Majorana chains.
 This leads to the total fermion parity conservation equation $\dd n_3 = \tilde n_2\smile\tilde n_2$. $2^6=64$ kinds of Kitaev's Majorana chain decoration configurations are summarized in \tab{tab:2-3}.